Rapé

 The disadvantages of Rapé

-2. Addiction: As with any form of tobacco use, there is a small risk of addiction to Rapé, tobacco or other dopamine-related substances.
+2. Addiction: As with any form of tobacco use, there is a small risk of addiction to Rapé, tobacco, or other dopamine-related substances.

 3. Side effects: Some people experience side effects after using Rapé such as headache, nausea, vomiting, and decreased blood flow.